JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    ```

 6. Add a new `static.json` file to the project root to configure the `buildpack-static`.
-7. Add the `root` property inside the file, as follows:
+7. Add the `root` property inside the file:

    ```xml
    {